Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 What to serve with this delicacy?

-Here in Florida, we treat stone crabs the same way you’d treat a ribeye in a steak house… Served with standard steakhouse type accompaniments.
-The chilled claws and mustard dipping sauce go great with these classic sides:
+Here in Florida, we treat stone crabs the same way you’d treat a ribeye in a steak house… Served with standard steakhouse-type accompaniments.
+The chilled claws and stone crab sauce go great with these classic sides:

 a stone crab claw dunked in mustard dipping sauce.